Skip to content

 --install-dir={installation directory} Specify Installation Directory

-When you need to install to a different path than the default /usr/local/dataflux-func, you can specify this parameter
+When you need to install to a different path than the default path /usr/local/dataflux-func, you can specify this parameter

 --no-mysql Disable Built-in MySQL

-After enabling this option, you need to specify the correct MySQL connection information on the configuration page after installation
+After enabling this option, you need to specify the correct MySQL connection information on the configuration page after installation is complete

 --no-redis Disable Built-in Redis

-After enabling this option, you need to specify the correct Redis connection information on the configuration page after installation
+After enabling this option, you need to specify the correct Redis connection information on the configuration page after installation is complete

 --auto-setup Automatically Execute Configuration